stats-nutshell

 Welcome!

-This is an introductory course on statistical modelling.
+This is an introductory course on statistical modeling.
 Welcome!

 The focus of this course is on how to specify a theoretical idea (possibly vague) in a testable statistical model.